bruscalia/jobshop/README.md

 See here a [MIP](#mip) and a [GRASP](#grasp) example.

+Examples on how to run experiments on benchmark test problems can be found here for [GRASP](./notebooks/grasp_instance.ipynb) and [BRKGA](./notebooks/brkga_instance.ipynb)

 ## MIP

 Let us see an example of how to implement the disjunctive model for the job-shop problem, described by the equations below.